iotbzh/DEPRECATED-afb-test/README.md

 * **_AFT.assertVerbResponseEqualsError(api, verb, args, expectedResponse)**

-    The inverse than above
+    The inverse than above.

 * **_AFT.assertVerbCb(api, verb, args, expectedResponse, callback)**

-    Test that the call of a verb with a custom callback.
+    Test the call of a verb with a custom callback.
 From this callback you will need to make some assertions on what you need (verb JSON return object content mainly).

-    If you doesn't need to test the response simply specify an empty LUA table.
+    If you don't need to test the response simply specify an empty LUA table.

 * **_AFT.assertVerbCbError(api, verb, args, expectedResponse, callback)**

     Should return success on failure.

-* **_AFT.assertEvtReceived(eventName)**
+* **_AFT.assertEvtReceived(eventName, timeout)**

     Prior to be able to check that an event has been received, you have to register the event with the test framework using **_AFT.addEventToMonitor**